-Equally problematic a statistic is that in 2018, women of color have an up to 50 percent higher rate of preterm birth than white women, even with access to prenatal care and health insurance.
-In this, the wealthiest country in the world, why are moms, especially black moms, so disproportionately impacted in terms of their health?
+Equally problematic a statistic is that in 2018, women of color have an up to 50 percent higher rate of preterm birth than white women; even with access to prenatal care and health insurance.
+In the wealthiest country in the world, why are moms, especially black moms, so disproportionately impacted in terms of health?
 Why are black moms and black babies dying at disproportionately higher rates?

 Moms and babies are in the midst of an urgent health crisis — one that we know we can’t take on alone.

 In 2017, March of Dimes created the Prematurity Campaign Collaborative.
 We brought together a group of more than 250 leading maternal and child health organizations and experts from across the country to address premature birth prevention with an emphasis on helping all babies get the opportunity for a healthy start.